pnp/blog/content/weekly-agenda/23-09-18/index.md

 ## Upcoming events

+These are the main big ones for this and next semester - Do not miss out, it will be epic!

+* [Microsoft Power Platform Conference](https://powerplatformconf.com/) - October 3-5, 2023 - Las Vegas, Nevada, USA
+* [Microsoft 365 Conference](https://m365conf.com/#!/) - April 30, May 1, May 2, 2023 - Orlando, Florida, USA

 Please take the opportunity to join these great conferences organized by the best community in tech across the world.
 There are online and in-person options.
 See more from [CommunityDays.org](https://www.communitydays.org/).

+* [CollabCon](https://www.communitydays.org/event/2023-09-15/collabcon) - September 15-16, 2023 - Orlando, Florida, USA
 * [Experts Live Europe 2023](https://www.communitydays.org/event/2023-09-18/experts-live-europe-2023) - September 18-20, 2023 - Prague, Czechia
 * [Experts Live Australia 2023](https://www.communitydays.org/event/2023-09-19/expertlive-australia-2023) - September 19-20, 2023 - Sydney, Australia
 * [The Experts Conference (TEC)](https://www.communitydays.org/event/2023-09-19/the-experts-conference-2023) - September 19-20, 2023 - Atlanta, GA, USA